-'Chilled' Coco topples Garcia, into first clay final
+'Chilled' CoCo topples Garcia, into first clay final

 "I had to strike first," Vandeweghe said.
 "I needed to make her uncomfortable if I was to have a chance."

-She leads the series with Garcia 2-1 and her finals appearance should move her to 14th in the rankings.
+She leads her series with Garcia 2-1 and her final appearance on Sunday should move her to 14th in the rankings.

+The American said that she has turned her mental attitude around over the past month, since losing her opening match in Miami, thanks to reflection during a week in the Bahamas.

+"I needed to re-evaluate where the first part of the season had gone.
+I then went home to California and spoke to (coach) Pat (Cash) on the phone.